percona/pbm-docs/docs/usage/selective-backup.md

 ## Known limitations of selective backups and restores

-1. Only logical backups and restores are supported
+1. Only **logical** backups and restores are supported
-2. Sharding is not supported.
+2. Selective backups and restores are supported in sharded clusters for unsharded collections starting with version 2.0.3.
+Sharded collections are not yet supported.
 3. Multiple namespaces are not yet supported for selective backups.
-Though you can specify several namespaces for the restore (e.g., restore several collections of a database).
+However, you can specify several namespaces for the restore (e.g., restore several collections of a database).
 4. System collections in ``admin``, ``config`` and ``local`` databases cannot be backed up and restored selectively.
 You must make a full backup and restore to include them.
 5. Point-in-time recovery slicing requires a full backup because it serves as the base for point-in-time recovery.
 Any selective backup will be ignored.